18th Century

 For three centuries, Brazil was ruled by Portugal under a harsh colonial system whose practices continued long after independence.

-The Life of African Slaves in Brazil: Violence and Resistance
+African Slaves in Brazil: Violence and Resistance

 Africans and their descendants lived in subjugation in Brazil, but they resisted it and left a legacy in Brazilian society.